symbol/symbol-docs/source/concepts/mosaic-restriction.rst

     Example of a mosaic restriction

 ComfyClothingCompany creates the mosaic ``comfyclothing.shares``.
 For regulatory reasons, the company wants only the participants that have passed the KYC process to buy and transact the asset.
-So the company adds the restriction tier ``{Can_Buy, EQ, 1}`` to the mosaic ``comfyclothing.shares``.
+So the company adds the restriction tier ``{comfyclothing.shares, Can_Buy, EQ = 1}`` to the mosaic ``comfyclothing.shares``.

-Alice is interested in investing in ComfyClothingCompany so she passes the KYC process.
-Once Alice has been verified, the company tags Alice’s account with the MosaicAddressRestrictionTransaction  ``{comfyclothing.shares, Alice, Can_Buy, 1}``.
+Alice, a potential investor, is interested in investing in ComfyClothingCompany so she passes the KYC process.
+Once Alice has been verified, the company tags Alice's account with the MosaicAddressRestrictionTransaction  ``{comfyclothing.shares, Alice, Can_Buy, 1}``.

 Alice can now buy ``comfyclothing.shares`` and start transacting it with other accounts.
 Bob, on the other hand, is not be able to buy or even receive the asset because he is not verified and tagged accordingly.